By adopting the OKR methodology, Agile Lab goes beyond the well-known limits of most organizations which are based on a command-and-control model.

 At the end of the cycle, the OKR Champion organizes a review, and a retrospective meeting to understand what went wrong and how to improve the process.

 An objective is achieved if the raw goal score is at least 70 percent.
 This numeric value is used to state if the object is reached in a "yes or no" fashion.
 A good retrospective cannot be based only on a numeric value, since it might hide a strong effort and extenuating circumstances, or weak management and procrastination of the activities till the last days of the cycle.

-A useful tool the OKR Facilitator can use to drive the retrospective process is the scoring and assessment variations tables.
+A useful tool the OKR Champion can use to drive the retrospective process is the scoring and assessment variations tables.
 Here is how an OKR can be filled in in the retrospective (in real case you'll have one row for each OKR, we report the same OKR just to show different scenarios as an example).

 |Bring in ten new customers.||70%||0.9||Due to a slump in the market, the OKR was significantly tougher to achieve than I’d thought.
 Our seven new customers represented an exceptionally good effort and outcome.|